linux-system-roles/logging/README.md

 ## Tests

 [Automated CI-tests](tests) - This documentation shows how to execute CI tests in the [tests](tests) directory as well as how to debug when the test fails.

+Modifying README to create a fake PR for testing.